craftorio/minecraft-authserver/README.md

 - `SUPABASE_KEY` – service or anon key used to access Supabase
 - `TEXTURE_PRIVATE_KEY` – PEM private key used to sign skin properties

+A `.env.example` file is included with defaults from Supabase's official self-hosting stack.
+Copy it to `.env` when running `docker compose` to provide all required environment variables.

 ## Routes
 Each file under `cloudflare-worker/routes/` exports a small Hono app.
 The main worker loads these modules automatically with `import.meta.glob` and mounts them at the root.